mail02ankit/mail02ankit.github.io/index.md

 ![profile pic](../images/profile.png){:style="float:right; margin-left:40px; margin-top:0px;margin-bottom:20px;" :height="150px" width="150px"}

-My current research focuses on the dynamics of quasi-particles in correlated condensed matter systems.
+My research focuses on the dynamics of quasi-particles in correlated condensed matter systems.
 Mainly, I try to look at the system from a non-equilibrium perspective where we perturb a correlated electron system by a time-dependent interaction and study the properties of the developed non-equilibrium state in the time domain.
 I mainly use diagrammatic perturbation theory on the